patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Always use fully qualified domain names

-- [ ] Use standard and well-known integration patterns
+- [ ] Use standard and well-supported [integration patterns](https://www.enterpriseintegrationpatterns.com/)

-- [ ] Consuming modules do their own data transformation
+- [ ] Consumers, never producers, do data transformation (as a producer may never do assumptions on consumers' needs)

-  - producing modules never do transformations
-  - avoid using a unified intermediate format or canonical datamodel
+- { ] Avoid using a unified intermediate format or canonical data model (as this is incompatible with the autonomy in the DevOps model)

 - [ ] Decentralize integration to application side as much as possible.
 Smart endpoints, dumb pipes!
-  - Avoid:
-    - central hubs
-  - Prefer:
-    - application side queueing
-    -

-- [ ] Applications should be independent of platform, put integration in layer 7 of the OSI-stack
+- [ ] Build for an untrusted environment

 - [ ] Applications always connect to the integration platform never directly to other applications

--
-  Bouw voor een onvertrouwde omgeving (CoSI  ), de applicatie moet overal kunnen draaien Interfaces mogen geen implementatiedetails ontsluiten Asynchroon, niet synchroon, indien toepasselijk (IRA 4.4.3) Maak gedeelde services en resources toestandsloos (IRA 4.4.4) Verstuur notificaties en doe dit naar een trigger-topic op het platform (event-driven architecture)
+- [ ] Integrations may not disclose implementation details

+- [ ] Asynchronous, not synchronous when possible

+- [ ] Make shared services and resources state-less when possible

+- [ ] Share reusable data, resources and services opportunistically (but secure) on the platform